cagov/innovation-hub.ca.gov/docs/pages/content-design/odi-style-guide.md

 ### Numerals

-In sentences, use numerals for all numbers, except for “one.”
+In sentences, use numerals for all numbers, except for **one**.
 People recognize numerals more easily than numbers written as words.
 This is especially true when people scan text.
 Scanning is common when reading on a screen.

 > Examples:
 > Choose one of the following options.